-The CRA will register an FHSA when the Holder's surname, SIN and date of birth match their records.
-The CRA will not accept the FHSA for registration if one or more of the required data elements does not match the information in their files.
+The CRA will register an FHSA when your surname, SIN and date of birth match their records.
+The FHSA cannot be registered by the CRA if any of the required data elements do not match the information in their files.